 Many FAA request letters give you a 60-day deadline to submit the aviation psychiatry report and any other documents.
-The same letter often also requires that you have a copy of the FAA medical file sent to your evaluator, which sometimes takes longer than 60 days to produce.

 You should try to meet all the evaluation and document requests placed into your letter, even if you may not be able to hit the 60-day deadline.
 It helps to keep the FAA informed of your progress, such as the time and date of your aviation psychiatric appointment.